 Obfuscation is an act of deliberately creating intricate, puzzled source codes which are baffling, and at the same time, difficult for human comprehension.

-Given the fact that code obfuscation leads to the performance hit, argument surfaces the corner that there’s no use of code obfuscation at all.
+Given that code obfuscation leads to the performance hit, the argument surfaces the corner that there’s no use of code obfuscation at all.
 Hence, Google argues that the reason to ban such extensions altogether holds just right.
 January 1st has been deemed as a deadline for developers to get rid of any such obfuscated codes from their extensions and update the same with easily accessible codes.

 Two Step Verification to be Mandated